 - Low energy, sweating or vomiting

-- Weakness, fainting spells without any chest heaviness are also common symptoms, mostly for diabetic patients
+- Weakness and fainting spells without any chest heaviness are also common symptoms, mostly for diabetic patients

 - Blockage in the coronary artery: In the common coronary artery disease, there can be a choking sensation caused by the cholesterol block, which can lead to an obstruction in the blood flow to the heart muscle.
 This can cause an electrical disturbance called arrhythmia which can lead to sudden cardiac arrest

-- Heart failure: Mostly cause due to blockage or weakness of the heart
+- Heart failure: Mostly caused due to blockage or weakness of the heart

 - Genetic disorders

 - COVID-19: Here the heart muscle can get involved and can cause a cardiac arrest

 3. Lifestyle Choices & Habits Affect Heart Health For People Over 40